xuelongmu/UnrealOpenAIPlugin/Docs/Services.md

 {
 ...
     const FMessage Message = MakeMessage(InfoToOpenAI);
-    ServiceDataRecieved.Broadcast(Message);
+    ServiceDataReceived.Broadcast(Message);
 }
 ```

 The main field of the structure `FMessage` is `Content`, into which any information that
 will be analyzed by the `ChatGPT` and it will write a response based on it.

-The `ServiceDataRecieved` is a delegate from the base class `UBaseService` which notifies the plugin that we can send data to the `ChatGPT`.
+The `ServiceDataReceived` is a delegate from the base class `UBaseService` which notifies the plugin that we can send data to the `ChatGPT`.

 The full listing of the `UQuestService::Call` is following: